 Mea Culpa: I Said Trump and Bibi Would Blow Up

-But nine months in, the U.S. president is still playing nice with Israel — thanks to a moribund peace process.
+But eight months in, the U.S. president is still playing nice with Israel — thanks to a moribund peace process.

 - By Aaron David MillerAaron David Miller is vice president for new initiatives and a distinguished scholar at the Woodrow Wilson International Center for Scholars.
 He is the author of The End of Greatness: Why America Can't Have (and Doesn't Want) Another Great President.